-Century," focuses on where we are as a community of writers and artists and our direction for the future.
+Century," focused on where we are as a community of writers and artists and our direction for the future.

-The Friday event will feature Nicanor Tiongson and his film The Women of Malolos
+The Friday event featured Nicanor Tiongson and his film The Women of Malolos

 followed by the Opening Gala event in the evening.
-The panels and presentations will take place on Saturday and Sunday.
+The panels and presentations took place on Saturday and Sunday.
 In Hot of the Press,

-authors will read from their newest books.
-Various anthologies will be presented.
-Panels and discussions cover themes dealing with history, politics, literature, cuisine.
+authors read from their newest books.
+Various anthologies were presented.
+Panels and discussions covered themes dealing with history, politics, literature, cuisine.
 In collaboration with The Hinabi Project

-, a special panel will take place at the Asian Art Museum featuring prominent experts on Filipino textiles.
-As in the past festivals, visitors will have an opportunity to browse and purchase books from specialty booksellers.
+, a special panel took place at the Asian Art Museum featuring prominent experts on Filipino textiles.
+As in the past festivals, visitors had an opportunity to browse and purchase books from specialty booksellers.